ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 # mbed OS build script environment

 ## Introduction

 mbed test framework allows users to test their mbed devices’ applications, build mbed OS library, rerun tests, run mbed OS regression, add new tests and receive all the results automatically.
 Everything occurs on your machine, so you have full control over compilation and the tests you run.

-## Test automation
-Our test framework allows users to run tests on their machines (hosts) in a fully automated manner.
-All you need to do is prepare two configuration files.

-## Test automation limitations
-Note that for tests that require connected external peripherals, such as Ethernet, SD flash cards, external EEPROM tests and loops, you need to:

-* Modify test source code to match component pin names to mbed board pins where peripheral is connected or
-* Wire your board the way the test defines it.

 ## Requirements